writerankur/flows_doc/endpoint_salesforce_read.md

 2. Select the **Account Type** as configured in your Salesforce instance.
 3. Click **Continue**.

+please check the style
 {% hint style="info" %}
 You can click **Choose Account Later** to go back to selecting an account from the dropdown list.
 {% endhint %}

+You can edit something here